 SPEC1, SPEC2 etc. are UDG specifications for the sets of UDGs that make up the array.
+The parentheses around them are optional, but recommended.
+If the parentheses are omitted, SPEC1 must be prefixed by a semicolon to separate it from the main parameters.
 Each UDG specification has the form: